 Every organization faces the challenge of handling legacy systems.
 If you are dealing with legacy feeds with different formats and protocols, it’s high time you consider an advanced

 threat intelligence platforms involve several modification and maintenance costs to ingest legacy feeds, others come with integration options and distinguished abilities to ingest different kinds of data presented in multiple formats.
 Select the latter one.

 Capacity to create centralized governance

-If you are dealing with information overload then you should look for an effective TIP that offers a centralized data management structure.
-This kind of a TIP will help you manage synchronized activities and governance workflows through the streamlined distribution of actionable threat intelligence with SOC, incident response, threat hunting, and vulnerability assessment and penetration testing (VAPT) teams.
+If you are dealing with information overload then you should look for an effective threat intel platform that offers a centralized data management structure.
+This kind of threat intelligence platform will help you manage synchronized activities and governance workflows through the streamlined distribution of actionable threat intelligence with SOC, incident response, threat hunting, and vulnerability assessment and penetration testing (VAPT) teams.

-Why not go for a TIP that would enable you to create a multi-level intel view and a centralized threat dashboard tailored for different roles within your organization—security analysts, SOC and incident response teams, CISO, and threat sharing communities—to align governance with security operations.
+Why not go for a threat intelligence platform that would enable you to create a multi-level intel view and a centralized threat dashboard tailored for different roles within your organization—security analysts, SOC and incident response teams, CISO, and threat sharing communities—to align governance with security operations?

 Ability to facilitate collaboration